NomicFoundation/hardhat/docs/guides/compile-contracts.md

 ## Solidity 5 and Solidity 6 contracts in the same project

-Buidler can handle scenarios where you need to compile Solidity 5 and Solidity 6 contracts in the same project.
+Hardhat can handle scenarios where you need to compile Solidity 5 and Solidity 6 contracts in the same project.
 An example of this is when there are deployed contracts that have been written in Solidity 5 but your new contracts that depend on the old ones are written in Solidity 6, or different contract dependencies use different Solidity versions and you need both of these to play along to run your tests.

 We have a plugin to make this easier on our roadmap, but until that's released you will need to create an extra config file to compile the Solidity 5 contracts, and two separate directories for the code.